KCastilloRevature/Project0/README.md

-This might be the base where I put in Project0 stuff in,
+This might be the base where I put in Project0 stuff in